Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 You can even store these ferments in a basement or root cellar.
 The sealed design will prevent them from picking up musty smells.
 This isn’t the case with open fermenting crocks.
 While they may still be safe to eat, it isn’t pleasant to eat pickles that taste like your basement.

-The only real downside is that you have to keep water on the seal.
-If it’s hot out, the water might evaporate fairly quickly.
+The only downside is that you must keep water on the seal.
+If it’s hot out, the water might evaporate pretty quickly.
 Also, note that some water-sealed crocks have weird shapes, which can be annoying to pack and clean.

 - Incredibly easy